jeffcheung115231/jeffcheung115231/README.md

 # Wellcome

-Hi, I am Jeff, a driven and enthusiastic Data Engineer learner with a strong foundation in data analysis, digital marketing, and web development.
-Seeking opportunities to leverage technical skills and contribute to data-driven solutions from Hong Kong.
+Hi, I am Jeff, a driven and enthusiastic Data Engineer learner from Hong Kong with a strong foundation in data analysis, digital marketing, and web development.
+Seeking opportunities to leverage technical skills and contribute to data-driven solutions.

 **Skills:**